COVID-19 Update: Learn how New York Proton Center is taking all the necessary precautions to keep you safe.

 Is proton therapy safe?

 Proton therapy is a non-invasive, state-of-the-art treatment that is safe and can reduce side effects and better preserve quality of life compared with traditional photon radiation therapy.
+It has been approved as a cancer treatment by the Food and Drug Administration (FDA) since 1988.

 Will my health insurance cover proton therapy?